nicklauskim/stats202a/README.md

 # stats202a
-Baseball Data Analysis in R and C
+Baseball data analysis project in R and C completed as part of STATS 202A (Statistical Programming) at UCLA